-Psy 406 History and Systems of Psychology
+Psv 406 History and Systems of Psychology

-Begins with psychology's origins in philosophy and covers various schools of psychology, the development of experimental psychology, the influence of psychoanalysis on psychology, and trends in humanistic psychology.
+3 credit hours Begins with psychology's origins in philosophy and covers various schools of psychology, the development of experimental psychology, the influence of psychoanalysis on psychology, and trends in humanistic psychology.
 Recommended: Psy 105 and junior/senior status.